Charleston (dance): Origins

-The characteristic Charleston beat, which Johnson said he first heard from Charleston dockworkers, incorporates the clave rhythm and was considered by composer and critic Gunther Schuller to be synonymous with the Habanera, and the Spanish Tinge.
-Johnson actually recorded several "Charlestons," and in later years derided most of them as being of "that same damn beat."
-Several of these were recorded on player piano rolls, several of which have survived to this day.
+The characteristic Charleston beat, which Johnson said he first heard from Charleston dockworkers, incorporates the clave rhythm and was considered by composer and critic Gunther Schuller to be synonymous with the Habanera and the Spanish Tinge.
+Johnson actually recorded several "Charlestons" and in later years derided most of them as being of "that same damn beat."
+Several of these were recorded on player piano rolls, some of which have survived to this day.

-The Charleston and similar dances such as the Black Bottom which involved "Kicking up your heels" were very popular in the later part of the 1920s.
-They became less popular after 1930, possibly because after seven years of being fashionable people simply became less interested.
-The new fashion for floor level sheath evening dresses was also probably a factor.
-The new dresses constricted the leg movements essential for the Charleston.
-There is a British Pathé Instructional Short from 1933 in which a new variation – the "Crawl Charleston" – is demonstrated by Santos Casini and Jean Mence.
-This shows a very sedate version of dance similar to a tango or waltz.
-It was not until dress hem lines rose toward the end of the thirties that the Charleston is again seen in film.
+The Charleston and similar dances such as the Black Bottom which involved "kicking up your heels" were very popular in the latter 1920s.
+The trend subsided after 1930, probably in part because the new fashion for floor-level sheath evening dresses, which constricted the legs, did not suit them.
+In a British Pathé Instructional Short of 1933, a new variation – the "Crawl Charleston" – is demonstrated by Santos Casini and Jean Mence, a very sedate dance similar to a tango or waltz.
+It was not until dress hemlines rose toward the end of the thirties that the Charleston is again seen in film.

 A slightly different form of Charleston became popular in the 1930s and 1940s, and is associated with Lindy Hop.
-In this later Charleston form, the hot jazz timing of the 20s Charleston was adapted to suit the swing jazz music of the 1930s and 1940s.
-This style of Charleston has many common names, though the most common are Lindy Charleston, Savoy Charleston, 30s or 40s Charleston and Swinging Charleston.
-In both the 20s Charleston and Swinging Charleston, the basic step takes eight counts and is danced either alone or with a partner.

-Frankie Manning and other Savoy dancers saw themselves as doing Charleston steps within the Lindy rather than to be dancing Charleston.
+In this later form, the hot jazz timing of the '20s Charleston was adapted to suit swing jazz music.
+This style of Charleston has many common names, including Lindy Charleston, Savoy Charleston, '30s or '40s Charleston, and Swinging Charleston, and its basic step takes eight counts and is danced either alone or with a partner.
+Frankie Manning and other Savoy dancers saw themselves as doing Charleston steps within the Lindy rather than dancing the Charleston itself.

 Contemporary Charleston

 Today Charleston is an important dance in Lindy Hop dance culture, danced in many permutations: alone (solo), with a partner, or in groups of couples or solo dancers.
 The basic step allows for a vast range of variations and improvisation.
 Both the 20s and Swinging Charleston styles are popular today, though swinging Charleston is more commonly integrated into Lindy Hop dancing.

+The Guinness World Record for the largest Charleston dance is 1,096 participants, set by Revel In Dance in Shrewsbury, UK on September 22nd 2018.